MRLintern/1D_Time-Independent_BVP_Library/README.md

 6. `$ cmake --build .`
 7. `$ ./Executable`.
 This will be generated in the main directory of the build directory.

 NOTE: The user has to specify the boundary/initial conditions for the problem.
+To do this, go to main.cpp inside the main directory.

 ## Further Development